-Marketed commercially as Xyzal® in the United States by Sanofi-Aventis and UCB, levocetirizine is indicated, among other things, for the relief of symptoms associated with seasonal and perennial allergic rhinitis.
-Levocetirizine is the most effective antihistamine on the market based on safety and efficacy.
+Marketed commercially as Xyzal® in the United States by Sanofi-Aventis, levocetirizine is indicated for the relief of symptoms associated with allergic rhinitis and chronic idiopathic urticaria.
+The small molecule is considered an ideal, ‘insurmountable’ antihistamine by pharmacologists.

-Marketed commercially as Singulair® in the United States by Merck, montelukast is approved for the treatment of asthma, exercised induced asthma, and the relief of symptoms of seasonal and perennial allergic rhinitis.
+Marketed commercially as Singulair® in the United States by Merck, montelukast is approved for the treatment of allergy, asthma, and exercised induced bronchoconstriction.

 Traumatic Brain Injury

-Levocetirizine + montelukast can be used in existing treatment paradigms to safely reduce morbidity and mortality in acute brain and lung injury without the side effects associated with steroids.
+Levocetirizine + montelukast can be used in existing treatment paradigms to safely reduce morbidity and mortality in acute brain injury without the side effects associated with steroids.
 Steroids were removed from the CNS treatment guidelines in 2004 due to an 18% relative increase in two-week mortality.
-There is currently no safe and effective product to actively treat inflammation following traumatic brain injury.

 Montelukast acts at the CysLT1 receptor to inhibit the physiologic action of leukotriene D4 (LTD4).
-Leukotrienes are protein mediators of inflammation similar to histamine; however 100-1000x more potent than histamine in the lung.
+Leukotrienes are protein mediators of inflammation similar to histamine; however, 100-1000x more potent on a molar basis than histamine in the lung.
 LTD4 is the most potent cysteinyl leukotriene in contracting smooth muscle, thereby producing bronchoconstriction.
-Moreover, both montelukast and levocetirizine are known to reduce the quantity of eosinophils or their migration to the site of inflammation.
-An eosinophilic infiltrate is considered a ‘hallmark’ of inflammation.
+Contemporary cell and animal science underscore the potential use in patients with acute respiratory distress syndrome.
+Moreover, both montelukast and levocetirizine are known to reduce neutrophil and eosinophil quantity, and migration to the site of inflammation.